jeremiedecock/pyax12/docs/intro.rst

 - for Windows users the `port` value should be something like "COM2", "COM3", ...

+- for MacOSX users the `port` value should be something like "/dev/tty.usbserial-XXX" if you use an `USB to serial` adapter like the USB2Dynamixel_ adapter

 If you use the USB2Dynamixel_ device, make sure its switch is set on "TTL".

 Some other examples are available in the examples_ directory.